cascadiajs/cascadiajs/app/markdown/2026/cfp.md

 <i class="fas fa-hotel"></i> Lodging for 3 nights

-## How to Submit

-First, make sure you're available to speak at the conference.
-It will be held on **June 1 - 2, 2026**.

-Talk submissions are done as **2 minute videos**.
-Your goal here is not to produce a perfectly executed mini-talk, it is to describe your talk idea informally.
-What's the topic?
-How do you want to approach it?
-Why is it interesting?

-We won't make the videos public, so no need to worry about random Internet people seeing them.
-But we feel this is a good opportunity to start building a comfort level with talking about your idea in front of an audience.

-Once you’ve recorded your 2-minute video, just upload it to a public but obfuscated place.
-Some suggestions: Youtube (mark as unlisted), Dropbox, S3, your own web host.

 ## We’re here to help!

 There are a million reasons why you might not think you’re qualified or capable of giving a talk, let alone at CascadiaJS.
 We are here to prove you wrong.
 If all you have is a gut feeling that you have something important to share with people, we are here to help you hone your idea and craft a great submission.
 We are happy to connect you with experienced speakers to help prepare your submission.
 Just [join our Discord](https://discord.gg/kkYR86GM29) and head over to the #cfp channel.